-Institutional Assessment maintains Berklee's accreditation under the New England Associaton of Schools and Colleges (NEASC).
+Institutional Research and Assessment maintains Berklee's accreditation under the New England Associaton of Schools and Colleges (NEASC).
 Berklee completed its 10-year self-study and reaccreditation visit in 2013.

 In its official letter to the college summarizing the results of the 10-year self-study and evaluation process, NEASC commended Berklee for “the remarkable progress made by the institution since its last comprehensive evaluation.”